Bank Runs With and Without Bank Failure: Data

 \subsection{Novel Bank Distress Events Database}

-\paragraph{Concepts and Definitions} We construct a novel and comprehensive dataset of bank run events recorded in newspapers for all U.S. banks between 1863 and 1934.
-Our conceptual definition of a bank run is an episode in which a substantial number of depositors suddenly demand that their bank or banks convert claims into cash or the liabilities of another bank.
+We construct a novel and comprehensive dataset of bank run events recorded in newspapers for all U.S. banks.
+The dataset is available at \href{https://finhist.com/bank-runs}{finhist.com/bank-runs} and is searchable by year, state, and city.
+The full bank distress events database comprises events between 1800 and 1963.
+For this paper, we focus on the 1863--1934 sample to span the period from the start of the National Banking Era to the introduction of federal deposit insurance.

-We also collect newspaper mentions of other key bank events: suspensions and failures.
-Our definition of a suspension includes both temporary or permanent closure of a bank (i.e., it fails to open its doors) as well as partial suspension of convertibility.
-The latter case includes episodes when a bank suspends deposit withdrawals above a certain amount or suspends withdrawal of less liquid deposits, such as time deposits.
-We define failures as suspensions that become permanent.\footnote{In rare cases, banks are placed in receivership but restored to solvency later.
+\paragraph{Concepts and Definitions} Our conceptual definition of a bank run is an episode in which a substantial number of depositors suddenly demand that their bank convert claims into cash or the liabilities of another bank.
+We also collect newspaper mentions of other key bank events: suspensions, reopenings, and failures.
+Our definition of a suspension is when a bank ``closes its doors.''
+This includes both temporary and permanent closures of a bank.\footnote{Our definition of suspensions does not include partial suspensions of convertibility, such as when a bank imposes maximum withdrawal limits for each depositor or legally invokes 30/60 day notice rules for savings or time deposits.
+We found that defining suspension as a bank closing its doors was the most objective and empirically verifiable definition.
+However, below we separately study whether banks partially suspended payments in response to runs.} A reopening occurs when a bank temporarily suspends and subsequently resumes business.
+A bank failure is a suspension that becomes permanent.\footnote{In rare cases, banks are placed in receivership but restored to solvency later.
 We nonetheless classify these cases as failures.} This includes receiverships for national banks and some state banks, and assignments for private and other banks.
 We exclude orderly voluntary liquidations from failures.
-For our analysis that focuses on national banks, we define failure as national bank receivership.
+For our analysis focusing on national banks, we define failures as national bank receiverships.